 When rhizomes are dug for dividing, cut off and destroy heavily infested rhizomes.
-With rhizomes that are only minimally damaged, you can attempt to kill the maggot by trying to stab it with a needle or wire inserted through the entry hole.
-Again, there is always a chance of not killing the maggot and simply damaging the bulb even more.
+With rhizomes that are only minimally damaged, you can attempt to kill the larva by trying to stab it with a needle or wire inserted through the entry hole.
+Again, there is always a chance of not killing the larva and simply damaging the rhizome even more.

-If iris borer has been a problem in the past, rhizomes can be sprayed with an insecticide when the new foliage is 4 to 6 inches tall in the spring, and again 2 weeks later.
-Insecticides that will control the iris borer are acephate, bifenthrin, cyfluthrin, lambda cyhalothrin and permethrin.
+If iris borer has been a problem in the past, rhizomes can be sprayed with an insecticide when the new foliage is 4 to 6 inches tall in the spring and again 2 weeks later.
+Insecticides that control the iris borer are acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, zeta cypermethrin, and permethrin.
 See Table 1 for examples of brands and products.

 Lesser Canna Leafroller

 The lesser canna leafroller (Geshna cannalis) is the larva (caterpillar) of the lesser canna leafroller moth.
 The caterpillar ranges in size from 1/16 inch when newly hatched to 7/8 inch when mature.
-As it matures its body changes from cream to greenish in color, but its head remains yellowish.
+As it matures, its body changes from cream to greenish, but its head remains yellowish.

 The leafrollers survive the winter in rolled, dead leaves of the canna.
-They mature to adults, which appear in the spring.
+They mature into adults, which appear in the spring.
 Adult females lay their eggs on the canna.
-Initially the tiny, newly hatched caterpillars tunnel inside the leaves between the upper and lower surfaces.
-When they become too large, they exit to the upper leaf surface where they fasten edges of leaves so that the leaves cannot unfurl or they can roll one edge of an already open leaf.
+Initially, the tiny, newly hatched caterpillars tunnel inside the leaves between the upper and lower surfaces.
+When they become too large, they exit to the upper leaf surface, where they fasten edges of leaves so that the leaves cannot unfurl, or they can roll one edge of an already open leaf.
 While in this protected area, they generally feed on the leaf’s upper surface but will also bore through the rolled leaf.
 Infested leaves often have several holes through them.
-Heavily infested leaves may not open at all and the plants may fail to bloom.
-When fully mature, the caterpillars spin a cocoon where they transform to adults.
+Heavily infested leaves may not open at all, and the plants may fail to bloom.
+When fully mature, the caterpillars spin a cocoon where they transform into adults.
 More than one generation occurs per year.

-Control: Since the caterpillars overwinter in the canna leaves, removing and destroying above ground plant parts in the winter will reduce numbers of this pest.
-For severe infestations, sprays with a foliar systemic insecticide, such as acephate or spinisad, will kill the borers within the leaves.
+Control: Since the caterpillars overwinter in the canna leaves, removing and destroying above-ground plant parts in the winter will reduce the population of this pest.
+For severe infestations, sprays with a foliar systemic insecticide, such as acephate or spinosad, will kill the borers within the leaves.
 One or two sprays may be sufficient.
-The natural insecticide, Bacillus thuringiensis (Bt) will control the leaf rollers if sprayed 3 times at weekly intervals when damage is first noticed.
-Spray Bt in the evening, and spray into the rolled leaves if damage is advanced.
+The natural insecticide, Bacillus thuringiensis (Bt), will control the leaf rollers if sprayed 3 times at weekly intervals when damage is first noticed.
+Spray Bt in the evening, and spray into the rolled leaves if the damage is advanced.
 See Table 1 for examples of brands and products.